project-sunbird/sunbird.org-docs/developer-docs/server-installation/core-services.md

 | 6 | Creating keycloak federation [Deployment Steps for Keycloak User Federation](developer-docs/server-installation/keycloak_user_federation) |

-**Note**
+>**Note**
-If Cassandra migration fails, run the manaul query to set the corresponding verion to True for the failed migration.
+If the Cassandra migration fails, run the query manually to set the corresponding version for the failed migration to True .

 **Example:**

 `SELECT * from cassandra_migration_version;`

-Look for row which has success is False.
-The below is just an example -
+Check the rows for which the value in the success column is False.
+The following is an example -

 `1.74 |   180685665 |   cassandra |              4 |         null | 2019-09-17 13:58:52.401000+0000 |            136 | V1.74_cassandra.cql |   False |  CQL |           73`

 Run the update query for this row.

 `UPDATE cassandra_migration_version set success=True where version='1.74';`

-Verify all the columns are True for success column and rerun jenkins job after this
+Verify that all the values in the success column are True and run the Jenkins job again.

-Current migration version is 1.83.
-The output of jenkins job should be as below -
+The current migration version is 1.83.
+The output of the Jenkins job should be as follows -

-`Migrating keyspace sunbird to version 1.83 - cassandra Successfully applied 3 migrations to keyspace sunbird (execution time 00:20.547s).
+`Migrating keyspace Sunbird to version 1.83 - Cassandra Successfully applied 3 migrations to keyspace sunbird (execution time 00:20.547s).
 Migration Completed at ==1571996508540`